ADVERTISEMENT

 The Casio PX-S1000 does almost entirely without buttons and controls.
 Most functions can be controlled by touch.
 (Photo: Jörg Sunderkötter)

-As is usual with portable pianos, Casio offers an optional matching stand (CS-68) and a triple pedal unit (SP-34) for the PX-S1000.
-This makes the PX an inexpensive alternative to a home piano.
-The SC-800P transport case is optionally available for mobile use, which thanks to straps also works as a backpack.
-An external power supply (included) or alternatively six AA batteries ensure the Casio PX-S1000 never runs out of power.
+As with most portable pianos, Casio offers optional accessories for the PX-S1000, including a matching stand (CS-68) and a triple pedal unit (SP-34).
+These accessories make the PX-S1000 an inexpensive alternative to a digital upright piano.
+For mobile use, the optional SC-800P transport case is available, and thanks to its straps, it can also be used as a backpack.
+The Casio PX-S1000 never runs out of power thanks to an included external power supply or six AA batteries.

-Casio offers a decent sustain pedal optionally, but you can also use universal digital piano pedals.
-The Casio PX-S1000 technically supports the half-pedal function, but this is impossible with the included damper footswitch.
+Casio offers an optional decent sustain pedal, but you can also use universal digital piano pedals.
+Technically, the Casio PX-S1000 supports the half-pedal function, but this is impossible with the included damper footswitch.

-Casio has developed a completely new keyboard for the PX-S1000.
-The mechanics are lighter and about 20% smaller than in previous models.
-Nevertheless, it is a fully-fledged hammer-action keyboard with graded weighting and an improved ivory surface.
-This keyboard is one of the best in this compact entry-level class.
+Casio developed an entirely new keyboard for the PX-S1000.
+Its mechanics are lighter and about 20% smaller than those of previous models.
+Nevertheless, it’s a fully functional hammer-action keyboard with graded weighting and an improved ivory surface.
+It is one of the best keyboards in the compact, entry-level class.

 Smart Scaled Hammer Action